 We are are The Joint Commission Certified

 The Joint Commission is the predominant standards-setting and accrediting body in health care.
-EPIOM went through an on-site review and had to meet rigorous national standards-consistently and continuously.
+EPIOM went through an on-site review and had to meet rigorous national standards and will have to maintain these standards consistently and continuously.

 EPIOM is physician-owned and surgeon-directed